 Henna in College Station TX

-Henna is now available at MediSpa & Salon!
+Medispa & Salon is not currently offering Henna services.
+We are currently looking for a Henna technician.
+If you are a Henna technician please contact us.
 Noor’s Henna operates as an independent, booth-rental business.
 Payments are made to Noor, not MediSpa & Salon.
 Noor cannot accept any MediSpa & Salon coupons, gift cards, nor points.

 Henna for the back of the hand